selectel/terraform-provider-selectel/website/docs/r/mks_cluster_v1.html.markdown

 * `project_id` - (Required) Unique identifier of the associated project.
 Changing this creates a new cluster.
 Retrieved from the [selectel_vpc_project_v2](https://registry.terraform.io/providers/selectel/selectel/latest/docs/resources/vpc_project_v2) resource.
 Learn more about [Projects](https://docs.selectel.ru/en/cloud/managed-kubernetes/about/projects/).

 * `region` - (Required) Pool where the cluster is located, for example, `ru-3`.
 Changing this creates a new cluster.
-In a pool, you can create two clusters for a project.
 Learn more about available pools in the [Availability matrix](https://docs.selectel.ru/en/control-panel-actions/availability-matrix/#managed-kubernetes).

 * `kube_version` - (Required) Kubernetes version of the cluster.
 Changing this upgrades the cluster version.
 You can retrieve information about the Kubernetes versions with the [selectel_mks_kube_versions_v1](https://registry.terraform.io/providers/selectel/selectel/latest/docs/data-sources/mks_kube_versions_v1) data source.